 Whether you are in treatment for depression, anxiety or an addiction, finding a good support system and the right therapist are key factors in your wellness and recovery.
-All the clinical research shows that how couple therapy works.
-Here are eight strategies for maximizing the time you spend in therapy.
+All the clinical research shows that a good relationship with a therapist makes individual and couple therapy work.
+Here are eight strategies for maximizing the time you spend in therapy and ways to build the therapeutic relationship.

 Chemistry and compatibility are important factors to consider when working with a therapist.
 In order to get the most out of the process, it is important to trust your therapist.
 You should feel at ease, and be comfortable enough to openly discuss difficult topics.
 Finding the right therapist is an important step and set the groundwork for success.
 A good idea is to interview a few therapists on the phone before you schedule your first session.
 A good therapist should be open to this possibility.
 Ask them how they work and how they can help you reach your goals.
 Ask yourself, do I feel like I can talk to them and they understand.
 If not, call another therapist.
 It’s okay to shop around for the right fit.